Skip to Content Top

 Medicaid Planning in New York

-Medicaid is a “means-tested” program that addresses the health care needs of those who cannot afford to privately pay for long term care.
-Medicaid is jointly funded between federal and state for those who are low-income.
+Medicaid is a “means-tested” program that addresses the health care needs of those who cannot afford to privately pay for long-term care.
+Medicaid is jointly funded by the federal and state governments for those who are low-income.
 An individual must be over the age of 65 or disabled, blind, eligible for public assistance, or a recipient of Supplemental Security Income (SSI) to qualify for Medicaid.
 Further, the individual may only have minimal assets to qualify for Medicaid benefits in New York.

-The Medicaid nursing home care application requires applicants and their spouses to disclose all financial transactions for 60 months preceding the nursing home application.
-This is known as the “look-back” period.
-If an applicant or his or her spouse transferred money or property within this five-year period, Medicaid may impose a “penalty” in the amount of the transfer.
+Medicaid rules require applicants and spouses to share all financial transactions from the last 60 months (five years).
+This is called the "look-back" period.
+If you or your spouse transferred money or property during this time, the county may impose a penalty equal to the value of the transfer.

 Continue Reading Read Less